hexian000/kcptun-libev/README.md

 ### Encryption

-kcptun-libev can encrypt packets with a password or preshared key.
+kcptun-libev can encrypt packets with a password or pre-shared key.
 Security and privacy can only be guaranteed if encryption is enabled.
 We use the [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) methods provided by [libsodium](https://github.com/jedisct1/libsodium).

 In config file: